bumperactive-com/how-to/product-creation.md

   + Not sure why this appears twice, just do it.

 - In **Modifier Options**, make sure **Product Type** option is *required* and value is marked as *Default*.
-  + Otherwise, product can't be added to cart.
+    + Otherwise, product can't be added to cart because the customer will not be able to select a required option.
 ![](images/product-creation5.png?raw=true)
   + Click **Save Options**.
   + Then **Save** product.